ts4z/barge-rulebook/src/action-razzdugi.md

 ## Evaluating the Showdown

-The best five-card [Action Razz](action-razz.md) hand and the best (ace-to-four) [Badugi](badugi.md) hand split the pot.
+The best five-card [Action Razz](action-razz.md) hand and the best four-card [Badugi](badugi.md) hand split the pot.
 A face card is not required to win the Badugi hand.
 There is no qualifier for either the Action Razz or Badugi hand.
-(Neither a "face" Action Razz hand, nor a 4-card Badugi hand, are required.)